 At low tide Perranporth beach and neighbouring Penhale sands join together to form one of the largest stretches of unbroken sand on the North Coast.
 At one end is Perranporth, the archetypal beach town with the high street backing on to the sand.
 Progressing towards Penhale Point an extensive network of sand dunes rise behind the beach.
 This is a Special Area of Conservation and also home to a buried church.

-Despite its size Perranporth beach can become very busy with beach-goers concentrated near the town.
+Despite its size Perranporth beach can become very busy with beach-goers concentrated near the town, particularly as the tide comes in.
 However, there will always be room further along the beach in front of the dunes.

 Type of beach

 RNLI lifeguard cover: Easter bank holiday, weekends during April, daily from 5 May–30 September and weekends during October